JimmyKePeng/Bootcamp-Repository/3 - Clone Bootcamp Repository.md

 # Clone Bootcamp Material

-Next, you will "clone" the bootcamp material from GitHub to your machine.
+After you configure your compiler for CLion, you will "clone" the bootcamp material from GitHub to your machine.

 ### Create a copy of the bootcamp repository